ptrckqn/shadibeshai-website/src/pages/lab.md

     - title: Dr. Shadi Beshai
       sub: Lab Director
       image: /uploads/shadi-beshai.png
-      body: Dr. Shadi Beshai is an Assistant Professor at the University of Regina.
-He is the recipient of many research awards from national and provincial grants (e.g., the Social Sciences and Humanities Research Council of Canada; Canadian Institute of Health Research; Alberta Innovates Health Solutions).
-Dr. Beshai has published in many highly esteemed, peer-reviewed journals (e.g., Clinical Psychology Review; Mindfulness;
+      body: "Dr. Shadi Beshai is an Associate Professor in Clinical Psychology at the University of Regina.
+Research in the DCC Lab, as directed by Dr.
-        Behavior Therapy).
-His interests are in Major Depressive Disorder and Adult Cognitive Behavioural Therapy and Mindfulness Training.
+        Beshai, is aimed at the local and international promotion and adaptation of evidence-based psychotherapies (e.g., CBT and Mindfulness-Based Interventions).
+Dr. Beshai's research is funded by Canadian Institute of Health Research (CIHR), Saskatchewan Health Research Foundation (SHRF).
+Research by Dr. Beshai and other gifted DCC Lab members (see below) has been published in many highly esteemed, peer-reviewed journals (e.g., Clinical Psychology Review; Mindfulness; Behavior Therapy). "
     - title: Mabel Yu
       sub: Graduate Student
       image: /uploads/mabel-yu.png